 Industry feedback told us that it is vital that labourers have a good working knowledge of the most common risks to safety on construction sites today.
 To achieve this there needs to be consistency of training and assessment.
 The new Level 1 knowledge based Award in Health and Safety in a Construction Environment qualification and equivalents recognised by CSCS ensure that labourers are aware of the following: assessing risk, manual handling, working at height, work around plant and equipment and risks to health.

 Where can I go for the Level 1 Award Health & Safety in a Construction Environment?

 You can talk to your local training provider or college to find out if they are offering this new course.
-Or click on these links to view Training Centres approved by Cskills Awards City & Guilds (click on Find a Centre) and Pearson.
+Or click on these links to view Training Centres approved by Cskills Awards (now NOCN) City & Guilds (click on Find a Centre) and Pearson.

 I passed my Health, Safety & Environment test before July 1st, can I still apply for a Construction Site Operative (CSO) card?